EthanC2/random-array-generator/README.md

 ## Usage Summary and Examples

+## Compilation Instructions
+This project is only a single header file, _Dataset.hpp_, which must be included in another project.

 ## License
 This project is available under an MIT license.
-Do whatever you want with it.
+Do whatever you want with it — public or private.